create-se4ai/engineering-ai-systems-course/README.md

 - Building Intelligent Systems: A Guide to Machine Learning Engineering, 2018. _Geoff Hulten_

+## Licensing

+Want to use any of the course's material as a basis for a new course in your university?
+You are free to use and distribute the course's material as long as you:
+- **Abide by the license**, please check the [LICENSE](LICENSING.md) description
+- **Notify us** that you plan to use the material using the contact e-mails below.
+We just want to keep track of who is using the course's material.

 ## Contact Information

 In case you need to communicate or ask any questions about the course, please send an e-mail to:
 - Dr. Emad Shihab: emad [dot] shihab [at] concordia [dot] ca
 - Dr. Diego Elias Costa: diego [dot] costa [at] concordia [dot] ca